codelion/optillm/README.md

 ## Patchwork with optillm

 Since optillm is a drop-in replacement for OpenAI API you can easily integrate it with existing tools and frameworks using the OpenAI client.
 We used optillm with [patchwork](https://github.com/patched-codes/patchwork) which is an open-source framework that automates development gruntwork like PR reviews, bug fixing, security patching using workflows called patchflows.
-We saw huge performance gains across all the supported patchflows as shown below.
+We saw huge performance gains across all the supported patchflows as shown below when using the mixutre of agents approach (moa).

 ![Results showing optillm mixture of agents approach used with patchflows](./moa-patchwork-results.png)